Jandaya parakeet: Description

-The jandaya parakeet is a small, long-tailed parakeet with the reddish-orange body, green wings, vent and tail, yellow head, neck, and shoulders, orange cheeks, black bill, whitish periophthalmic ring, and dark eyes.
+The jandaya parakeet is a small, long-tailed parakeet with the reddish-orange body, green wings, vent and tail, yellow head, neck, and shoulders, orange cheeks, black bill, whitish orbital ring, and dark eyes.
 The ends of the tail feathers are tinged in blue.
 It measures 30 cm (12 in) in length and weighs 125–140 gm.

 The jandaya parakeet has a very loud, shrill call.

 Distribution and habitat

 It has an extremely large range in northeastern Brazil in the states of Piauí, Maranhão, Tocantins, and Ceará, and portions of Goiás and Pará.
 It is found in lowland deciduous woodland and palm groves.